Billy Dean Anderson: Early life

-Anderson was born in Pall Mall, a community in Fentress County, Tennessee, the same Wolf River valley from which World War I hero Alvin C. York hailed.
+Anderson was reportedly born in Pall Mall, a community in Fentress County, Tennessee, the same Wolf River valley from which World War I hero Alvin C. York hailed.
 Little is known about his early life.
-While this is reported in many articles the FBI disputes these claims and his birthplace has been unconfirmed.
+However the FBI disputes this birthplace and Anderson's actual hometown remains unconfirmed.
 He attended Rotten Fork Elementary School, where he preferred to fill his notebooks with sketches rather than homework.
 However, he was believed not to have been a troublesome youth, and volunteered as a preacher at Wolf River Methodist Church in Pall Mall at age eighteen.
 He used the aliases "Billie Dean Anderson", "James Forster", and "William David Upchurch".
 He had a stocky build and stood at 5'8" and weighed between 160 and 170 pounds with fair skin and bluish-green eyes.
 He worked as an artist, mechanic, unskilled laborer, tree surgeon and farmer.
 Anderson was severely marked with a scar across the bridge of his nose, the left side of his forehead, a surgical scar on the right side of his stomach and another surgical scar on his lower spine.
 He reportedly wore braces on both of his legs and suffered from atrophy of the legs.